 - Reduce irrigation sets so leaves do not stay wet for extended periods of time.
 Use sprinkler heads that do not wet the foliage of the tree or use drip irrigation.

 Chemical control Spray delayed dormant compounds before bud scales drop.
 Apply in season sprays at preblossom (prepink), pink, calyx, and first cover.
 Forecasting systems are available to time sprays to control pear scab.
 Forecasting is especially useful in arid areas with few infection periods.
-Resistance to Group 3 and 11 fungicides have been detected in the Medford, OR area.
+Resistance to Group 3 and 11 fungicides have been detected in the Medford area.
 In Pennsylvania, not using dormant copper sprays, older trees, larger orchards, orchards with ≤10 cultivars, and application of >4 DMI sprays were positively correlated with the incidence of resistant apple scab isolates.

 - A delayed dormant application is effective against twig infections in orchards that had a lot of disease the previous year(s).